whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/05-installation-fabrication/05-02-generated-3d-model-from-2d-image-3d-print-assignment.md

 ## Overview

-Use the [Sparc3D](https://lizhihao6.github.io/Sparc3D/) 2D image to 3D M=model generator to make a 3D model from a 2D public domain image.
+Use the [Sparc3D](https://lizhihao6.github.io/Sparc3D/) 2D image to 3D Model generator to make a 3D model from a 2D public domain image.
 Make a 3D Print of this generated model as a method of [reproducibility](../01-mold-making/01-01-reproducibility-in-art.md).
 Once the model is 3D printed it can be printed again, and again, and again.
 Multiples can be printed simultaneously.

 ### Process